'Content' tab

 • Metric: Different metric selections are available depending on the field type.
 While Count is especially suitable for field types such as keyword lists or text, use Average, Minimum, Maximum, Total for numeric field types.

-• Filter: Select the plus icon to add a field with aspect mapping as a filter.
+• Filter: Select New entry (plus icon) to add a field with aspect mapping as a filter.

 • Color palette: Select a color scheme for the chart.